MeowServer/HintServiceMeow/ReadMe/README_en.md

 ## Developer Features
 #### Hint Functions
-This framework provides methods that allow you to display hints on a specific position on the screen without conflict with other plugins.
+This framework provides methods that allow you to display text on a specific position on the screen without conflict with other plugins.
 #### Auto text
 An auto-update text in the Hint classes.
 #### Dynamic Hint